 Level 1 and Level 2 badges are knowledge and skill-based requirements.

 Level 3 and Level 4 badges extend into analysis and synthesis activities.
 Mentors and industry professionals evaluate the student/participants portfolio submission.
 Level 4 badges are the culmination of the domain set.

 How do you get started?

 Students/Participants – Review the badge tasks and requirements.
-Ask your team mentor to register and create an account.
+Work with your mentors to earn badges.